Category: Credit Card Guides

 And for a limited time, the card offers one of the biggest welcome offers we’ve ever seen: up to 350,000 bonus miles after meeting tiered spending requirements.

-• Chase Sapphire Preferred® Card review: Massive 100k sign-up bonus for a limited time
+• Chase Sapphire Preferred® Card review

 Editorial Disclosure: Opinions, reviews, analyses & recommendations are PointsYeah’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Some links on this website will earn an affiliate commission.